Yosuda Indoor Cycling Bike Review

 The Yosuda is a relatively simple and no-frills exercise bike.
 It doesn't have many fancy bells and whistles, but it does have a few features that enhance its user-friendliness.

 While exercising, the feature we liked the most was the bottle cage.
 Attached to the main frame just below the resistance adjustment knob, the bottle cage ensured we always had water within arm's reach.
 There is also a small device shelf attached to the handlebar that is big enough to hold your phone or a tablet while riding.
 This shelf makes it easier to listen to music or watch a video during your workout.
-We also enjoyed the cage style pedals, which helped to keep our feet secure, and they can be tightened around the foot to maximize the pedal stroke.
-At the front of the bike are two transport wheels that make it easy to roll this heavyweight bike across most surfaces.
-The feet of the bike also have integrated levelers to improve stability on uneven surfaces.
+We also enjoyed the cage-style pedals, which helped to keep our feet secure, and they can be tightened around the foot to maximize the pedal stroke.
+At the front of the bike are two transport wheels that make it easy to roll the bike across most surfaces.
+The feet of the bike have integrated levelers to improve stability on uneven surfaces.
 The Yosuda also comes with an extra console mounting bracket and resistance pad should you ever need to replace either.

 Ease of Setup/Portability

 Our Yosuda arrived in a large box that weighed approximately 70 lbs.
 Moving the box around is a task best suited for two people, as is removing the bike from the box.
 Due to the weight and shape of the bike, pulling it out of the box is undoubtedly a bit awkward.
 Once out of the box, the assembly was relatively straightforward and took about 40 minutes to complete.
-Standard steps like attaching the front and rear stabilizers, pedals, seatpost, handlebar, and console were easy to do following the included instructions and using the included tools.
+Standard steps like attaching the front and rear stabilizers, pedals, seat post, handlebar, and console were easy to do by following the included instructions and using the included tools.
 Yosuda even included extra bolts and washers in the off chance that you lose one.